A generalization of Bohr-Mollerup's theorem for higher order convex functions: a tutorial: Introduction

 Recall first that a function $f\colon I\to\R$, where $I$ is any nontrivial real interval, is said to be \emph{$p$-convex} (resp.\ \emph{$p$-concave}) for some integer $p\geq 0$ if for any pairwise distinct points $x_0,x_1,\ldots,x_{p+1}$ in $I$ we have that

 where the symbol $f[x_0,x_1,\ldots,x_{p+1}]$ stands for the divided difference of $f$ at the points $x_0,x_1,\ldots,x_{p+1}$.
-It can be shown \cite[Chapter 2]{MarZen22} that, if $I$ is an open interval and $f$ is $p$ times continuously differentiable, then it is $p$-convex (resp.\ $p$-concave) if and only if $f^{(p)}$ is increasing (resp.\ decreasing).
+It can be shown that, if $I$ is an open interval and $f$ is $p$ times differentiable, then it is $p$-convex (resp.\ $p$-concave) if and only if $f^{(p)}$ is increasing (resp.\ decreasing).
+For background and references, see, e.g., \cite[Section 2.2]{MarZen22}.